paulpierce34/STIG-Checklist-Upgrader/README.md

 For additional validation, any changes to the rule contents on the new checklist, in comparison to your already-filled-out old checklist, will be marked as Not Reviewed.

+Old checklist files will be Archived in an 'Archive' folder in the destination output directory.

 REQUIREMENTS:
 - A blank .ckl file of the new STIG checklist